openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    array type
    type inference

--  If the context is available then the type is inferred from the context, if sucsessfull then the type of an array literal is the inferred type ``T[]`` or ``Array<T>``.
+-  If a context is available, then the type is inferred from the context.
+If sucsessfull, then the type of the array literal is the inferred type:
+   ``T[]``, ``Array<T>``, or tuple.
--  Otherwise, the type is attempted to be inferred from the types of its elements.
+-  Otherwise, the type is to be inferred from the types of its elements.

-See for more details of both cases below.
+More details of both cases are presented below.

 .. index::
    type inference